 Emirates Animal Welfare Society is a voluntary institute that focusses on establishing and defending animal rights throughout the United Arab Emirates.
 In addition to identifying these rights, it aims to spread awareness on the importance of animal welfare and encourages the public to preserve the integrity of the environment and animals.

 You can report cases of animal abuse to the police or to the municipality in the respective emirate.

 Refer to the following organisations around the emirates that take in and treat abandoned animals.

 Preserving plants' species

-The UAE aims to conserve its native plant species and use them sustainably.
 In 2014, the UAE's Ministry of Climate Change and Environment completed the first phase of its date palm tree identification through DNA profiling through a collaboration with the UAE University.

 The projects aims to offer all kinds of support to preserve, identify and classify all genetic assets of date palm trees.
 It also aims to establish a reference database for all types of palm trees found in the UAE, as well as identify and document the extent of their diversity.
 The project will also help increase the contribution of palm tree planting and date production to the country's gross domestic product.

 In addition, many initiatives were launched to preserve the UAE's plant species, including the establishment of 'gene' banks for plants' genetic resources.
 One initiative will be implemented by Environment Agency - Abu Dhabi (EAD), which is set to document and preserve plants through establishing Abu Dhabi Plant Genetics Resources Centre.
 The purpose of the centre is to collect and document native plants so that if any species became extinct in the wild it could be cultivated in captivity and reintroduced back to nature.

 The other is being undertaken at the UAE University in collaboration with the Khalifa Centre for Genetic Engineering and Biotechnology.

 Sea dumping and pollution